Cranes (band): History

 Following the 1998 closure of Dedicated, the group went on an indefinite hiatus, and functionally disbanded.
 In 2000, the Shaws began writing music again, assembled a new lineup, and set up their own label, Dadaphonic, which released the album Future Songs in 2001.
 Cranes again supported The Cure in 2002, at Hyde Park and at several European festivals.
 Two more albums have been released on Dadaphonic: Particles and Waves in 2004, and a self-titled album in 2008.
 These albums have signified a change in the overall style of their music, heading in a more electronic direction and emphasising its ambient, ethereal qualities, while continuing to showcase Alison Shaw's distinctive voice.

 Cranes reformed in 2023 for their first live shows in eleven years, and also played a handful of shows in 2024.
 They have recently overseen the reissues of early and archival recordings, including a compilation of their two John Peel sessions from 1989 and 1990, as well as albums that had never been released on vinyl before.
-The band are also rumoured to be in production for their next album.
+Their ninth album Fuse was released on 5 April 2024 via their own music label Dadaphonic.